 Method B: The PRU/Reference UE includes an identification and authentication information at step 2 which the LMF verifies against expected authentication information configured in the LMF for a PRU/Reference UE with this identification.
 The authentication information might include a ciphering of the PRU/Reference UE identity and/or a current date and time (e.g., UTC) based on a private key stored in secure memory of the PRU/Reference UE.

 Method C: The LMF sends an authentication challenge to the PRU/Reference UE via the AMF as a DL supplementary services message and receives an authentication response from the PRU/Reference UE sent as an UL supplementary services message, where the authentication response is based on a private ciphering key held in secure memory in the PRU/Reference UE.

+NOTE 3: Security aspects of a PRU/Reference UE (e.g. authentication) will need to be verified (or defined) by SA3.

 5a.
 If the LMF is able to authenticate the PRU/Reference UE at step 4 and can accept the Registration, the LMF returns a Registration Response to the serving AMF as a location services supplementary services message and includes a Correlation ID.
 The Correlation ID is assigned by the LMF to identify the LMF and the PRU/Reference UE.
 The Registration Response may indicate conditions for performing another Registration with the LMF (e.g. a periodic Registration timer or Registration based on a change of location, change of TAI or change of serving AMF for the PRU/Reference UE).
 The Registration Response may also provide Routing IDs for additional LMFs with each of which the PRU/Reference UE shall perform a separate Registration.